 Goal: Track and balance financials across work and strategic portfolios

 Project financial entries and their rollups to portfolios allow you to capture and report on additional costs and revenue items that are independent of project staffing estimates and timesheet actuals.
+Monitor and ensure that your capitalized and non-capitalized financials are appropriately balanced, that you are spending as expected across your strategic objectives, and that you are realizing anticipated benefits.
 Analyze and communicate via reports and dashboards, identifying shifting needs so that adjustments can be made in a timely manner.

 Staff Resources Strategically